suhasmaddali/suhasmaddali/README.md

 [☎️ __Telco Customer Churn Prediction__](https://github.com/suhasmaddali/Telco-Customer-Churn-Prediction)

 * Worked on predicting the churn rate of customers based on factors such as age, location and the type of service that was chosen by the customers.
+* Exploratory Data Analysis (EDA) was performed to understand a list of all the features present in the dataset and understand the relationship between them.
+* A large number of metrics were considered such as accuracy, logistic loss, precision, recall, F1 score and many others.

 ## 🗣📣 My Natural Language Processing (NLP) projects